Iowa top court rejects right to abortion, revives waiting period law

 By Brendan Pierson

-June 17 (Reuters) - Iowa's highest court on Friday ruled that the state's constitution does not include a "fundamental right" to abortion, reviving a law requiring women to wait 24 hours after an initial appointment before getting an abortion.
+June 17 (Reuters) - Iowa's highest court on Friday ruled that the state's constitution does not include a "fundamental right" to abortion, reversing its own finding from four years ago and reviving a law requiring women to wait 24 hours after an initial appointment before getting an abortion.

-The ruling by the Supreme Court of Iowa reversed a lower court ruling blocking the law, which had been challenged by a Planned Parenthood affiliate.
+The 5-2 ruling by the Supreme Court of Iowa overturned a lower court one blocking the law, which had been challenged by a Planned Parenthood affiliate.
 It comes as the U.S. Supreme Court is expected in coming weeks to issue a major ruling that could dramatically curtail abortion rights at the national level.

 Planned Parenthood and the office of Iowa Attorney General Thomas Miller, which defended the law, did not immediately respond to requests for comment.

-Iowa Governor Kim Reynolds signed the 24-hour waiting period law in 2020.
+Iowa Governor Kim Reynolds, a Republican, signed the 24-hour waiting-period law in 2020.
 The state Supreme Court had struck down an earlier law imposing a 72-hour waiting period in 2018, finding that the state's constitution included a fundamental right to abortion.

-Planned Parenthood argued that the new, shorter waiting period was unconstitutional for the same reason, but the Supreme Court majority on Friday overturned its own earlier decision recognizing a fundamental right.
+Justice Edward Mansfield, writing for the majority on Friday, said the 2018 decision had been "flawed" and "one-sided" because "having an abortion without delay is deemed more important than preserving unborn life."

+Chief Justice Susan Christensen in a dissent said the court was too quick to overturn its earlier ruling.
+She noted that four of the seven current justices - including herself - had been appointed since 2018 by Reynolds.

 ((Brendan.Pierson@thomsonreuters.com; 646-223-6017 (desk); 646-306-0235 (cell);))